tangowithcode/tango_with_django_2/manuscript/chapter14-bing.md

 ### `read_bing_key()` -- Reading the Bing Key {#section-bing-adding-key}
 The `read_bing_key()` function reads in your key from a file called `bing.key`, located in your Django project's root directory.
 Create a new text file now -- as named above, this will be called `bing.key`, and will live in the same directory as the one containing your existing `manage.py` and `populate_rango.py` modules.
 Putting your API key in a different file from the logic of handling API requests *separates your concerns.* We create this additional file because if you are putting your code into a public repository (on GitHub for example), you should take some precautions to avoid sharing your API key publicly.

 Take the value of `key 1` that you took from the Azure portal earlier, and paste it into your new `bing.key` file. **The key value itself should be the only contents of the file** -- nothing else should exist within it. **This file should NOT be committed to your GitHub repository.** To make sure that you do not accidentally commit it, update your [repository's `.gitignore` file](#section-git-setup-tweaks) to exclude any files with a `.key` extension, by adding the line `*.key`.
 This way, your key file will only be stored locally and will reduce the risk of individuals from acquiring and using your key without your knowledge.
-If you haven't created a `.gitignore` file yet, now would be a good time to [refer to the Git Crash Course](#section-git-setup-gitignore) chapter to see what this file does and how to create one!
+If you haven't created a `.gitignore` file yet, now would be a good time to [refer to the Git Crash Course](#section-git-setup-gitignore) chapter to see what this file does, and how you can go about creating one!

 T> ### Keep your Keys Safe!
 T> Keys to access APIs are exclusively yours to use.
 Keep them secret, keep them safe!
 Do not publish them online.
 If your app requires the use of an API key, then provide clear instructions describing how people can acquire their key, and what they should do with it.